IndigoUnited/js-dejavu/README.md

 });
 ```

-Abstract classes can extend other abstract classes or concrete classes while implementing other interfaces:
+Abstract classes can extend other abstract classes or concrete classes while implementing other interfaces.
+Be aware that they must obey their base signature.

 ```js
 define([